hamogu/doc/source/examples/marxcat/marxcat.rst

    :alt: The spetra differ only at short wavelength.
    :align: center

-   Contaminated and clean spectrum extracted for EQ Peg B.
+   Contaminated and clean spectrum extracted for EQ Peg B (MEG order +1).

    The black spectrum shows the uncontaminated spectrum of EQ Peg B, extracted from the simulation that contained only one source.
-The red spectrum is extracted from the combined fits file that contains both EQ Peg A and EQ Peg B. At short wavelengths this sprectrum is higher, because some photons from EQ Peg A fall into the extraction region of EQ Peg B. Remember that |marx| is a Monte-Carlo simulation, so the amount of contamination will be different when this example is re-run.
-This figure is made with `Sherpa`_ using the following script :download:`compare_eqpeg.py`.
+The red spectrum is extracted from the combined fits file that contains both EQ Peg A and EQ Peg B.

+Looking at this figure, we see that the spectrum is dominated by the signal from EQ Peg B, but there is quite some contribution from EQ Peg A as well.
+We should probably use a smaller value for ``width_factor_hetg`` and try again.

 Summary
 -------